 When most people think of cities in the Czech Republic, their mind immediately goes to Prague.
 While Prague is more than worthy of a visit, there are other cities to visit too.
 Here are the top cities to explore in the Czech Republic.

 Kutna Hora is a place in the Czech Republic that has had a strong influence from Germany, which is reflected in its Gothic architecture.
-The town was originally centered around the monastery, but a boom in silver in the 12th century helped the area grow and develop.
+The town was originally centered around the monastery; however, a boom in silver in the 12th century helped the area grow and develop.
 Now, some of the most visited places include the Cathedral and Ossuary, which is filled with human bones.

 Plzen has made itself famous because it is where the Pilsner beer was invented.
 While the name is not spelled the same, the beer is named after the town, which is known for its impressive architecture, cathedral, synagogue, and town hall.
 With the original Pilsner Urquell brewery still standing, many people come to visit Plzen.